Pylons/pyramid/docs/tutorials/modwsgi/index.rst

        $ cd ~/modwsgi/env
        $ bin/easy_install pyramid

 #.
 Create and install your :app:`Pyramid` application.
-For the
+For the purposes of
-    purposes of this tutorial, we'll just be using the ``bfg_starter`` application as a baseline application.
+    this tutorial, we'll just be using the ``pyramid_starter`` application as a baseline application.
 Substitute your existing :app:`Pyramid` application as necessary if you already have one.

     .. code-block:: text

        $ cd ~/modwsgi/env
-       $ bin/paster create -t bfg_starter myapp
+       $ bin/paster create -t pyramid_starter myapp
        $ cd myapp
        $ ../bin/python setup.py install

 #.
 Within the virtualenv directory (``~/modwsgi/env``), create a
-    script named ``bfg.wsgi``.
+    script named ``pyramid.wsgi``.
 Give it these contents:

     .. code-block:: python